alidcastano/alidcastano-jekyll/_treasure-trove/articles/ryanHoliday-Stoicism.md

 If you can properly turn a problem upside down, every “bad” becomes a new source of good.

-Ex. trying to help someone and they respond by being surly or unwilling to cooperate = directing you towards new virtues, i.e, patience/understanding
+Ex. someone unwilling to cooperate = directing you towards new virtues, i.e, patience/understanding

-To the Stoic, everything is opportunity.
+**To the Stoic, everything is opportunity.**

 ---